rsanchezgarc/argParseFromDoc/README.md

   - Files (defined as`typing.TextIO` and `typing.BinaryIO`)
 - Ignoring/selecting a subset of the arguments of the function
   - Use `myarg:typing.Optional[VALID_TYPE]=None` to set it as not required parameter or `args_optional=["myarg"]`
 - Creating a new parser or adding new arguments to it.
-You can use also parser groups
+You can also use parser groups
 - Several docsctring formats (see [docstring_parser](https://github.com/rr-/docstring_parser) )
 - Support for methods assuming first argument in definition is `self`

 ### Assumptions
   - Positional arguments.
-Functions can have positional arguments, but the parser will treat them as if they were keyword/optional (always `--argname VALUE`)
+Functions can have positional arguments, but the parser will consider all them as if they were keyword/optional (always `--argname VALUE`)
   - If no default value is provided for an argument in the typing hint, argument will be considered as required (`parser.add_argument(..., required=True)`).
 The same applies to `default=None` except if the